Smooth Functors vs. Differential Forms: Smooth 2-Functors and Differential Forms

 For the evaluation we use the properties of the 2-functor $F$ that imply -- on the level of 2-morphisms -- $f(0,0)=1$ and -- on the level of 1-morphisms -- $f_1^h(0)=f_1^v(0,0)=f_2^v(0)=f_2^h(0,0)=1$.
 The same rules hold for $F'$.
 Similarly, the properties of the functor $\tilde\rho$ give additionally $h_1^h(0)=h_1^v(0,0)=1$ and $h_2^v(0)=h_2^h(0,0)=1$.
 To compute the derivative of the terms that contain $\alpha$, it is convenient to use the rule

 where $\alpha_g: H \to H$ and $\alpha_h:G \to H$ are obtained from $\alpha$ by fixing one of the two parameters, and the differentials on the right hand side are taken only with respect to the remaining parameter.
 Finally, we use (\ref{14}).
-The result of the computation is
+The result of the computation is (in notation introduced in the proof of Proposition \ref{prop1})

 Expressed by differential forms, this gives

 which yields the second equality. \endofproof